chinholee/chinholee.github.io/index.md

 Before joining NCSU, I was a postdoc at [Harvard University](https://www.harvard.edu) from 2021–2023 and [Columbia University](https://www.columbia.edu) from 2019–2021.
 I received my PhD at [Northeastern University](https://www.northeastern.edu), and my Masters and Bachelor at the [Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk).

-**Research interests:** Theoretical Computer Science — randomness in computation, pseudorandomness, Boolean functions, trace reconstruction.
+**Research interests:** Theoretical Computer Science — randomness in computation, pseudorandomness, Boolean functions.

 ---

-If you are interested in my research, feel free to email me and I would be happy to chat with you more about it.
-If you would like to do theory research with me, you must be proficient in discrete math and basic probability.
+If you're an NCSU student interested in doing research with me, you'll need to take a course with me first — GPA doesn't matter.
+Note that my research requires a strong background in discrete math and basic probability.

 ---